Coamenability and cospectral radius for orbit equivalence relations: Introduction

-The case where $\cS_{1}$ is the trivial subrelation is shown in \cite[Proposition 4.1]{AFH} In that case, $\cS_{2}$ is amenable.
-The proof given in \cite{AFH} uses that amenable relations are hyperfinite.
-We cannot assert that $\cS_{1}$ being coamenable in $\cS_{2}$ implies that $\cS_{2}$ is ``hyperfinite" over $\cS_{1}$.
-Indeed, there is no known statement of this form for coamenability of von Neumann algebras, and given the similarity of that situation to our present one, we face similar difficulties in proving such a statement for relations.
 The proof of Theorem \ref{thm: cs equality intro} proceeds via equating the essential supremum of $\rho^{\cS_{i}}_{\nu}$ over a measurable subset $E\subseteq X$ with the norm of the Markov operator $\lambda_{\cR/\cS}(\nu)$ restricted to a certain invariant subspace of $L^{2}(\cR/\cS)$.
 This reduces Theorem \ref{thm: cs equality intro} to an inequality of operator norms.
 From here we can follow the proof in the group setting by lifting almost invariant vectors in one coset space to another.
 We refer the reader to Proposition \ref{prop: co spectral radius descent} for precise details.
 Thus our methods show the utility of connecting cospectral radius to operator norms and applying Hilbert space methods.
 Given the connections between orbit equivalence relations, percolation theory, and unimodular random graphs (see, e.g. \cite{BHAExtension, SolidErg, Gaboriau-Lyons, LyonsSchramm}) particularly in relations to cospectral radius (see \cite[Proposition 2.1 and Section 5]{AFH} and also \cite{AFHGrowth}), we expect these Hilbert space methods to have interesting applications to the edge/vertex percolations on graphs (particularly Cayley graphs or unimodular random graphs).

+The case where $\cS_{1}$ is the trivial subrelation is shown in \cite[Proposition 4.1]{AFH}.
+In that case, $\cS_{2}$ is amenable.
+The proof given in \cite{AFH} uses that amenable relations are hyperfinite.
+We cannot assert that $\cS_{1}$ being coamenable in $\cS_{2}$ implies that $\cS_{2}$ is ``hyperfinite" over $\cS_{1}$.
+As we alluded to before, we do not know if coamenability of $\cR/\cS$ implies some version of ``cohyperfiniteness" of $\cS$ inside of $\cR$.
+Indeed, the fact that coamenability does not coincide with everywhere coamenability indicates that such an implication would not hold.
+We leave it as an open problem to see if this implication holds with coamenability replaced with everywhere coamenability.

+\begin{problem} Suppose that $\cS\leq \cR$ are discrete, probability measure-preserving equivalence relations over a standard probability space $(X,\mu)$.
+If $\cS$ is everywhere coamenable in $\cR$, does it follow that $\cR$ is ``hyperfinite over $\cS$" in some suitable sense? \end{problem}

+We suspect that the answer is ``no".
+Indeed, as previously mentioned relative amenability has been introduced and extensively studied in the von Neumann algebras situation in \cite{PopaCorr}.
+No equivalence in the realm of von Neumann algebras has been established between relative amenability and some kind of ``relative hyperfiniteness".
+Given the tight connections between results and methods in the von Neumann algebras and measured group theory contexts (see e.g. the similarities between \cite{Connes} and \cite{CFW}), we expect similar difficulties to arise for equivalence relations.

 In the group case, it is direct to establish that if $\Lambda\leq \Gamma$ are countable groups, and $\Gamma\actson (X,\mu)$ is an essentially free, probability measure-preserving action, then $\cR_{\Lambda,X}$ is coamenable in $\cR_{\Gamma,X}$ if and only if $\Lambda$ is coamenable in $\Gamma$.
 We in fact establish a stronger connection to \emph{everywhere coamenability.}